 Get the Assumed Business Name registration form from the Municipal or Town Clerk.

 Step 2 – Fill out the Form

-The form will vary by location, but typical information that is being requested includes owner’s name & address and the name of the business.
+The form will vary by location, but typical information that is being requested includes the owner’s name & address and the business name.